rust-lang/rfcs/text/0000-cargo-project-based-examples.md

 - Is there any more graceful way to replace the `my_project = { path = "../.." }` in `Cargo.toml` file for all example projects?
 - Will it be useful if we provided an approach to test or bench all examples at one time?
+- Should path-related macro `file!()` refer the path related to the root project path?